dialogue-host/dialang/README.md

 # ⛵️ Dialang

-Dialang is a delightful language for reliable, secure and extensible programs.
+Dialang is a delightful language to build maleable, reliable and secure software that runs anywhere.

-- **No runtime error** : Type check you code statically and ensure you don't miss any corner case.
+- **No runtime error** : Type check your code statically and ensure you don't miss any edge case.
+(Statically type safe)
-- **No broken state** : Constrain your datatypes to guarantee they can't hold onto invalid or impossible data.
+- **No broken state** : Constrain your datatypes to guarantee that they can't hold invalid or impossible data.
+(Refinment types)
-- **Fearless refactoring** : Fast and friendly compiler messages guide you through your changes.
+- **Fearless refactoring** : Fast and friendly compiler messages guides you through your changes.
+(Elm quality error messaging)
+- **Minimal and Expressive** : Master the language quickly thanks to its minimal set of concepts, simple architecture and code organization.
 - **First class versioning** : Ensure your program stays backward compatible throughout the development process.
 - **Extension hot swapping** : Define interfaces and safely swap pieces of code at runtime.
 - **Controllable effects** : Have full visibility and control over the side effects produced by your programs, packages and extensions.
-- **Automated multithreading** : Write single threaded code that gets parallelized at compile time thanks to its Interaction Calculus target.
+- **Automated multithreading** : Write single threaded code that gets parallelized at compile time.
+(Interaction calculus target)
+- **First class metaprogramming** : Enforce good practices with custom static checkers and context specific codegen.
 - **Portable** : Run your programs on every platform handling the proper side effects.
-- **Minimal and Expressive** : Master the language quickly thanks to its minimal set of concepts, simple architecture and code organization.
+(Roc's platform abstraction)
-- **Multilingual** : Edit and translate your codebase and packages in different spoken languages while guaranteeing syntactic validity and consistency.
+- **Code internationalisation** : Edit and translate your codebase and packages in different spoken languages while guaranteeing syntactic validity and consistency.

 Dialang is built in order to fulfill [Dialogue's programming language requirements][1].